tomsherlocked/gc-fe/README.md

 ### Further improvements

+- Implement filter by individual sensor on the table page
 - Implement "View previous locations" functionality on the map page.
 I got short on time here but ideally pressing this button would update the map to show every location the selected sensor was at.
 - Clean up the filtering logic in `filterSensorData` - at the moment it's fairly basic and just loads the dataset into JSON before filtering.
 Ideally this would be stored in a more query-able database or store.
 - Implement pagination for tabular data.